Epic drought means water crisis on Oregon-California border - WTMJ

 Gov. Kate Brown, a Democrat, said in a statement that Oregon water regulators are reviewing a plan to allow irrigators to pump more than twice as much groundwater per acre for their crops as allowed last year when drought reduced water supplies to a lesser extent.

-“My message to the people of the Klamath Basin today is this: You are not alone,” said Brown, who has also declared a state of emergency in the region.
+“My message to the people of the Klamath Basin today is this: You are not alone,” said Brown, who has also declared a drought emergency in the region.
+California Gov. Gavin Newsom said Wednesday that his office is monitoring drought conditions statewide and has spoken with water users and “will declare an emergency if it’s necessary.”

 The Bureau of Reclamation set aside $15 million in immediate aid for irrigators, and irrigation districts at Wednesday’s meeting said they could expect some additional water from two other reservoirs and groundwater wells.

-The seasonal allocations are the most dramatic development in the region since irrigation water was shut off to hundreds of farmers in 2001 amid another severe drought — the first time the interests of farmers took a backseat to those of fish and tribes.
+The seasonal allocations are the most dramatic development in the region since irrigation water was all but cut off to hundreds of farmers in 2001 amid another severe drought — the first time the interests of farmers took a backseat to those of fish and tribes.

 “My hope is we can all stick together and look to help each other where we can,” said DuVal, who still farms his grandfather’s land in Tulelake, California.
 “My biggest fear is radical outsiders coming in and using what we do here and using our crisis as a soapbox for them.”